mburnside999/learning4life/README.md

-# Abacus Learning Centre - Leornian Project
+# Learning4Life (LFL) Project

-This is a Pro-bono project for the Abacus Learning Centre by Mike Burnside, Mike De Hennin and Tom Burnside.
+This is a Pro-bono project by Mike Burnside, Mike De Hennin and Tom Burnside.